-So you’ve decided to take the leap of starting a blog!
+So you’ve decided to take the leap to start a blog!
 Congratulations and welcome!

-I’ve been blogging on and off for the last 7 years.
+I’ve been blogging on and off for the last 8 years.
 I blogged on the same Blogspot website for nearly 4 years and then took a much-needed hiatus from blogging.
 Since then, I have been a starter but not really one who follows through with much.
-Not because I don’t know what to do, but actually the opposite.
-I know more than I can utilize right now.
-I just haven’t had the drive to get through the suck.
-I haven’t had the motivation to go past designing the site or I felt that it was too niche and therefore wasn’t authentic to who I am or the lifestyle I believe in.
-That is, until I launched this site.
+It took me several years to figure out that I was simply not focusing on the right things for me.

 Through the process of creating your blog, you will have to discover your “Why” for many different things.
 This “Why” isn’t about what you will be writing.
 But instead, Why did you choose a blog as your medium of choice?